CVE-Factory: Scaling Expert-Level Agentic Tasks for Code Security Vulnerability: CVE-Factory

 \paragraph{Solution Verification} Orchestrator first executes \texttt{check\_fix\_ready} by applying the \texttt{solution.sh} and rerun the \texttt{run-tests.sh}.
 Success requires both \texttt{test\_vuln.py} and \texttt{test\_func.py} to pass.
 If verification fails, Solver is triggered to adjust the fix or the tests.
 Retry and feedback logic follows Stage 4.

-\paragraph{Holistic Validation} The Orchestrator executes \texttt{check\_cve\_ready} and activates the Checker regardless of outcome.
-On failure, the Checker fixes identified errors.
+\paragraph{Holistic Validation} \texttt{check\_cve\_ready} is executed and Checker is activated regardless of outcome.
+On failure, Checker fixes identified errors.
 On success, it performs quality assurance to remove mock code, static test suites, or data leakage.
 After Checker completes its task, Orchestrator performs a final \texttt{check\_cve\_ready}.
 If successful, the CVE is officially marked as reproduced.

 Through this six-stage pipeline, CVE-Factory transforms CVE metadata into complete, verified task packages containing environments, test suites, and solutions.
 The decoupled architecture enables parallel processing of hundreds of CVEs while maintaining reproduction quality.